skushagra/translate-with-bashini/README.md

-# translate-with-bashini
+# Translate with Bashini
-Translate text live with Bashini
+This project allows users to translate text live while writing using the Bashini Translation API.